SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## People are always curious about my long hair, and I tell them, "If he can rock long hair while revolutionizing AI, who am I to defy genius aesthetics?
 I mean, it’s basically a hairstyle for intellectuals, right !!!
 Just trying to keep up with the smart crowd!"
 [See Proof](https://drive.google.com/file/d/1sB5N7bwOMG-D9Nw_jMOqp7cQ5q5yVKBX/view?usp=sharing)

- >> What I know is a drop, and what I don’t know is a sea - Sir Isaac Newton
+ "What I know is a drop, and what I don’t know is a sea." - Sir Isaac Newton